AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integration-adobe-analytics-ims.md

     * **IMS Configuration**: select the name of the IMS Configuration

-1. Click **Connect to Analytics** to initialize the connection with Adobe Target.
+1. Click **Connect to Analytics** to initialize the connection with Adobe Analytics.

    If the connection is successful, the message **Connection successful** is displayed.